The Repulsive Effect of Covariant Effective Quantum Gravity: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we discussed the behavior of the geodesic motion around the black hole model in effective quantum gravity.
-We found that there exists critical values of the quantum correction parameter, beyond which all classes of geodesic motion in $(E,L)$ phase space starts to disappear, including ISCO, generic circular motion, periodical bound motion, deflecting motion, and the motion related to them.
+In this work, we have investigated the behavior of geodesic motion in the type I ZLMY spacetime.
+We found that there exist critical values of the quantum correction parameter, beyond which all classes of geodesic motion in the $(E, L)$ phase space start to disappear.
+These include the ISCO, generic circular orbits, periodic bound orbits, deflecting trajectories, and other motion types related to them.

-We analytically discussed the critical behavior of various types of geodesic motion and provided an explicit determination of the corresponding critical parameters.
+We analytically examined the critical behavior of various types of geodesic motion and provided an explicit determination of the corresponding critical parameters.
 Our results revealed that the critical circular geodesic motion deviated from the conventional sense of circular motion, instead resembling a static point suspended in space.
 This finding suggested the existence of static, free test particles around the quantum black holes within the framework of covariant effective quantum gravity.

-We compared the behavior of geodesic motion with turning points in classical gravity and covariant effective quantum gravity.
-Due to the vanishing angular momentum, the critical periodic bound orbital motion transitioned into the oscillatory motion between the pericenter and apocenter.
-And, the critical homoclinic and whirling deflecting orbital motions asymptotically settled at their respective circular positions in their own root structures.
-Most notably, the behavior of critical deflecting orbits provided clear evidence that the covariant loop effective quantum gravity introduced a repulsive component to the gravitational interaction, supplementing the familiar attractive force.
+We compared the behavior of geodesic motion with turning points in Schwarzschild spacetime and in ZLMY type I spacetime.
+In the latter case, due to the vanishing angular momentum, the critical periodic bound motion transitions into a purely radial oscillation between the pericenter and apocenter.
+Similarly, the critical homoclinic and whirling deflecting orbits asymptotically approach and settle at their respective unstable circular positions, as determined by their root structures.
+Most notably, the behavior of critical deflecting orbits provides clear evidence that covariant effective quantum gravity introduces a repulsive component to the gravitational interaction, supplementing the familiar attractive force.